per-at-commentor/aspnet-webapp-deployed-to-azure/README.md

 The file `terraform.tf` describes the Azure resources needed in an environment to run the application.

 If this is changed you can run the workflow `Update environment` on existing environments to update them.
+To review the plannend changes before applying then, configure the environment in GitHub to require approval.
+This will block the workflow after the Terraform planning-phase allowing you to inspect the plan before applying it.

 ## Delete environment